-A. Observations Did Not Achieve the Company's Expected Key Performance Indicator Targets

-Key Performance Indicators are the results of observations from the Oil Major Inspection and the expected results of each ship published by the company and disseminated to every ship required to take part by the Oil Major every year.
+A. Observations Did Not Achieve the Company's Expected Key Performance Indicator Targets the expected results of each ship published by the company and disseminated to every ship required to take part by the Oil Major every year.
 Usually, the Technical Superintendent follows up on this by holding a meeting on board the ship, which all senior officers attend.